devadathanmb/ktu-notif-relevancy-bert/README.md

 # KTU Notifications Relevancy Classifier

-Code to inference and fine tune a [distilBERT](https://huggingface.co/distilbert/distilbert-base-uncased) based on **KTU Notification Data**.
+Code to inference and fine tune a [distilBERT](https://huggingface.co/distilbert/distilbert-base-uncased) model based on **KTU Notification Data**.
+To be used for live notification relevancy fitler for [KTU Bot](https://github.com/devadathanmb/ktu-bot).

 The dataset used to fine tune the model is [data.json](./data.json)